-In this guide, Richard Nguyen and Jerica Nieva will share their wisdom on the BEST WAYS to tackle the IB English IO.
-The guide covers everything from choosing global issues to selecting a good extract to structuring the IO to preparing for the question section at the end!
+In this guide, IB45 graduate Richard Nguyen and IB43 graduate Jerica Nieva will share their wisdom on how to tackle the IB English IO.
+The guide covers everything from choosing global issues toselecting a good extract to structuring the IO to preparing for the question section at the end!

-Richard Nguyen and Jerica Nieva graduated in 2021 with an IB 45 and IB 43, respectively.
-They excelled in IB English Language and Literature and achieved 7s, with Richard scoring an almost perfect 38/40 for his IB English IO! 🤩
+Richard and Jerica both achieved 7s in IB English Language and Literature, with Richard scoring an almost perfect 38/40 for his IB English IO.

 First things first, what is the IB English Individual Oral?